pubeldev/OpenPrintTag/docs_src/nfc_technical_details.md

 Auxiliary region cannot be reasonably write-protected, because it is intended to be written to by the printers and that needs to be plug-an-play for user comfort.
 Therefore it can contain invalid data when a customer first brings it from the shop (because anyone could have written anything to it).

 To remedy this issue, the auxiliary section has the `workgroup` field specified.
-Each printer has a workgroup specified (generated randomly by default, but can be changed by the user so that multiple printers have the same workgroup).
+Devices accessing the auxiliary region SHOULD have a workgroup specified (generated randomly by default, but can be changed by the user so that multiple devices have the same workgroup).
-When the tag is detected by a printer and the workgroup doesn't match, the printer should offer wiping the auxiliary region (and/or setting the correct workgroup).
+When a tag is detected by the device and the workgroup doesn't match, the device SHOULD offer wiping the auxiliary region.
+The tag workgroup field SHOULD then be set to the device wogrkoup (even if the user decided not to wipe the region, to prevent repeated prompts).

 As a result, the user should be alerted to wipe the auxiliary region on first usage of the filament and then, because the workgroup is the same, there should be no further obstructions.